MaeWoods/aocseq/README.md

-# Traceseq 0.0.1: Gene set tracing for the identification of autocorrelated gene expression for heterogeneous population with variable sequences.
+# Traceseq 0.0.1: Gene set tracing for the identification of cells in mixed populations with variable sequences.
 Based on T cell activation and time-valued autoregressive processes

 **traceseq** is for analysis of immunosequencing data and can be used to predict and trace recently stimulated T cells in the blood with their gene expression transcripts.
 The package was developed by the department of Cell and Gene Therapy at Baylor College of Medicine.
 If you use **traceseq** please consider citing one of the following: ...